GeoMOER/geoAI/docs/units/_unit02/unit02-04_rs.md

 ## Assignment Unit-2-2

 Now that some basics have been explained, it's time to practice again on your own.
 The following tasks serve as an orientation framework within which you can practice in a targeted manner.
+1. Please read  [Review of classifcatin approaches](https://isgindia.org/wp-content/uploads/2017/04/016.pdf)

+based on this background please perform the following tasks:

 {% capture Assignment-1-2 %}
+1. If not already done, improve your training data and digitize the classes "buildings", "fields", "meadows","forest/trees/hedges", "roads",
-1. Please apply the upper techniques  on either  (1) downloading  a NEW sentinel dataset for the training data as derived by the course server or (2) apply t directly on the airborne imagery dataset.
+1. Please apply the upper techniques  on both the sentinel dataset and (2) on the airborne imagery dataset.
 1. Read and operate the following [section](https://rspatial.org/raster/rs/5-supclassification.html).
 Please apply the evaluation and tuning part on the above CART model.
-What is your finding with respect to model quality and improvement?
+What is your finding with respect to model quality and improvement in comparison to the default  setting of the model and the unsupervised classification?
+Write a sentence (or two) about your suggestions what we still need for a valid and optionally improved classification.

-1. Please read  [Review of classifcatin approaches](https://isgindia.org/wp-content/uploads/2017/04/016.pdf)
+Again put your code and results in a rmarkdownfile and compile it to a PDF document for upload on  ILIAS.

 {% endcapture %}
 <div class="notice--success">